 Dream of:02 March 2004 "The Razor's Edge"

 I was standing outside as people began arriving for a party.
-One arriving woman (in her mid 20s) looked somewhat like the actress Drew Barrymore, and I immediately recognized her as having played a role in the movie The Razor's Edge.
+One arriving woman (in her mid 20s) looked somewhat like Drew Barrymore, and I immediately recognized her as having played a role in the movie The Razor's Edge.
 It even seemed as if this party were itself a scene from the movie.
 When I approached the woman and told her she looked good, she seemed flattered.
 I told her I had read the book, The Razor's Edge.
 As she left me and walked inside, I thought to myself that I hadn't intended to deceive her, but that I had actually only seen the movie and not read the book.

 I was happy to see Sussie (a sweetheart with whom I had a relationship in high school) arrive.
 She seemed like an old friend.
 Probably in her early 20s, she was quite sexy.
 Sussie and I walked inside together, sat down on the floor and hugged.